 If your School requires further support or information on the Whole School Approach, or you would like to receive our dedicated Newsletters specifically for Primary and Secondary Schools, please contact us (details at the bottom of this page).

 If you are a parent or a carer looking for information on how to ensure your child is active in School please visit our active at school page.

-This section provides information and further sub-pages (below) of support to ensure you are an active school, training opportunities, key resources, the Primary Sport Premium and local programmes your school can get involved in.
+This section provides information and further sub-pages (below) of support to ensure you are an active school, training opportunities and apprenticeships, key resources, the Primary Sport Premium and local programmes your school can get involved in.

 Delivering a high quality physical education, school sport and physical activity offer across Leicestershire, Leicester and Rutland

 We have a vision for every young person across Leicestershire, Leicester and Rutland to receive a consistent and sustainable high quality Physical Education, School Sport and Physical Activity offer, for the benefit of their health and wellbeing.

 This advocacy document highlights some of the fantastic best practice currently taking place in our schools, through a series of local case studies.
 All schools within this document are happy to be contacted by colleagues to discuss their best practice in more detail or even arrange visits to their schools.

 The Leicestershire and Leicester City PE & School Sport Champion Groups have looked across Leicestershire, Leicester City and Rutland to find some of the excellent work in physical activity that is helping young people to thrive in our secondary schools.